Gordons0496/aws-cdk-examples/python/apigw-http-api-lambda-dynamodb-python-cdk/README.md

 ```

 ## After Deploy
-Navigate to AWS API Gateway console and test the API with below sample data
+Navigate to AWS API Gateway console and test the API with below sample data (include your API key):
 ```json
 {
     "year":"2023",